langouste/ansible-skeleton/README.md

 $ virtualenv env
 $ source env/bin/activate
 $ pip install -r requirements.txt
-$ deactivate
 ```

-This install virtualenv on your system and create an isolated environment with python requirements (testinfra).
+This install virtualenv on your system and create an isolated environment with python requirements.

 ### 2. Run